 For more information on required immunizations and student health insurance information, please contact the Student Health Center at 210-436-3506.

-The Office of Graduate Admission is also pleased to provide tours of the graduate student accommodations during our regularly scheduled campus visits.
-Explore our visit options online.
+The Office of Graduate Admission provides tours of graduate student accommodations during our campus visits.
+Explore our current visit options.

 For Transfer International Students:

-If your spouse or children will be joining you during your time in San Antonio, Texas as you pursue your graduate degree, please submit the following along with your I-20 packet:
+If your spouse or children are joining you during your time in San Antonio, Texas, as you pursue your graduate degree, please submit the following along with your I-20 packet:

-St. Mary’s University will not be able to process I-20/DS-2019 requests until a complete application for admission and all the required documentation with your packet is received.
-It will take St. Mary’s approximately 14 days to create your I-20/DS-2019.
+St. Mary’s University will not be able to process I-20/DS-2019 requests until a complete application for admission and all required documentation with your packet is received.
+It takes about 14 days to create your I-20/DS-2019.

-To assist with your transition to St. Mary’s University, attend the International Student Check-in and the University Orientation for Graduate Students.
-The scheduled date and time of the International Student Check-In for students enrolling in fall 2017 is Wednesday, Aug.
-9, 2017, in the University Center, Conference Room A.
+To assist with your transition to St. Mary’s University, attend the International Student Check-In and the University Orientation for Graduate Students.
+You will receive more information via email as your date of arrival approaches.